 Hilary Hahn seems to have a knack for uncovering cleverly-composed music; lucky for us, she is drawing it out of so many current composers as well.

-On Wednesday Hahn gave us a new treat: the world-premiere a solo violin partita by Spanish composer Antón García Abril, the fourth of Six Solo Partitas that Hahn commissioned him to write.
+On Wednesday Hahn gave us a new treat: the world-premiere of a solo violin partita by Spanish composer Antón García Abril, the fourth of Six Solo Partitas that Hahn commissioned him to write.
 (She premiered the first three last season.)